Asia shares higher in subdued trading after Wall Street rise | Taiwan News

-TOKYO (AP) — Asian shares were higher in subdued trading Monday, after Wall Street ended the week barely higher as Amazon's purchase of Whole Foods sent some retailer stocks downward.
+TOKYO (AP) — Asian shares were higher in subdued trading Monday, after Wall Street ended last week barely higher as Amazon's purchase of Whole Foods sent some retailer stocks downward.

 BREXIT WORRIES: Brexit negotiations start on Monday, with question marks over Britain's approach after Prime Minister Theresa May lost her parliamentary majority in an election meant to strengthen her hand in the talks.
 Germany's foreign minister is talking about a chance of a "soft" British exit from the European Union that keeps the U.K. in the bloc's single market.